Unity-Technologies/ml-agents/docs/Learning-Environment-Create-New.md

 In many of the [example environments](Learning-Environment-Examples.md), many copies of the training area are instantiated in the scene.
 This generally speeds up training, allowing the environment to gather many experiences in parallel.
-This can be achieved simply by instantiating many Agents which share the same Brain.
+This can be achieved simply by instantiating many Agents which share the `Behavior Parameters`.
 Use the following steps to parallelize your RollerBall environment.

 ### Instantiating Multiple Training Areas